inorrr/cousera_learning/generative_ai_with_large_language_models/notes.md

 - one shot inference: one example
 - few shot inference: multiple examples, a mix of examples with different output classes can help the model to understand what it needs to do.

+Models with more parameters are able to capture more understanding of language.
+1. The largest models are surprisingly good at zero-shot inference and are able to infer and successfully complete many tasks that they were not specifically trained to perform.
+In contrast,
+2. smaller models are generally only good at a small number of tasks.
+Typically, those that are similar to the task that they were trained on.

 #### Generative Configuration